rahuldas020396/ECE434/hw04/README.md

 perpendicilar to the direction of motion, we could increase the thickness of the LCD and even make it user defined.
 We could also change the rgb values on the LCD and make it colorful.
 All this without pygame.

+## Prof. Yoder's comments

+Looks good.
+Take a look at frambuffer.c and etch-a-sketch.c in ~/exercises/displays/ili9341/fb.
+They are examples of writing straight to the frambuffer.
+How fast can you toggle the LED?
+Pictures are missing.

+Grade:  9/10